-- David is in an overly emotional, anger-prone man with no respect for authority with a low-to-middle-class appearance.
+- David the Québecois is in an overly emotional, anger-prone man with no respect for authority with a low-to-middle-class appearance.

-- Martin is neat, by the rules, traditional and boring while projecting an upper-class "better than you" image.
+- Martin the Ontarian is neat, by the rules, traditional and boring while projecting an upper-class "better than you" image.

 - Cluster F-Bomb/Gratuitous French/Angrish: "Shit de fuck de shit de merde de shit de câlisse de TABARNAC!"

-- For context: in Quebec, swearing in largely based on corruptions of religious references.
-While it doesn't really translate, if you're familiar with the cultural background the "Tabarnac" at the end is the biggest bomb of the bunch.
+- For context: in Quebec, swearing in largely based on corruptions of religious references, and can be strung together with the word "de" ("of").
+While the phrase above doesn't really translate, if you're familiar with the cultural background the "Tabarnac" at the end is the biggest bomb of the bunch.

 - Cool Big Sis: Cool Little Sis, in fact.
 Martin's little sister is much cooler then he is.

-- Cowboy Cop: David, later Martin starts being one.
+- Cowboy Cop: David.
+As the film goes on, Martin starts becoming one.

 - Criminal Mind Games: The Tattoo Killer's MO.